-In 2005, Revival Centres of Papua New Guinea Church was preparing to hold its Annual (1 week) National Rally in Port Moresby, from the 23rd of September onward.
-At that time, few weeks before the Rally, brothers and sisters from Revival Centres in Port Moresby conducted outreaches and street witnessing, made announcements and invited friends and relatives to attend the Rally, at the Sir John Guise Stadium.
+In 2005, Revival Centres of Papua New Guinea Church was preparing to hold its Annual (1 week) National Rally in Port Moresby.
+The event was scheduled from the 23rd of September onward.
+During that time, few weeks before the Rally, church members from Revival Centres in Port Moresby conducted outreaches and street witnessing, made announcements and invited friends and relatives to attend the Rally, at the Sir John Guise Stadium.
 A few days prior to Rally Opening Day, a young Spirit-filled brother from Goroka in Eastern Highlands who lived at Morata brought a Revival Church leaflet and gave it to Brother Charlie.
-The young Spirit-filled brother spend some minutes with Brother Charlie and witnessed to Brother Charlie the Good News of The Lord Jesus Christ emphasizing on the Salvation Message about being Born-Again of water and the Holy Spirit.
-He even invited Brother Charlie to attend the Rally and listen to the Gospel, and the highlight will be Healing prayer.
+The young Spirit-filled brother spared some few minutes with Brother Charlie and witnessed to him the Good News of The Lord Jesus Christ emphasizing on the Salvation Message of being Born-Again of water and the Holy Spirit.
+He even invited Brother Charlie to attend the Rally and listen to the Gospel, the highlight of which will be Healing prayer.